Last Updated on November 21, 2020 by Liza Hawkins

-This has made me VERY happy because I really hate sugar substitutes like sucralose and aspartame.
-They’re just not good for you – made by or made from chemicals.
+This has made me VERY happy because I really don’t like to use sugar substitutes like sucralose and aspartame, since they’re made by or made from chemicals.

 The ratio is one-to-one in terms of recipes, and while the flavor doesn’t taste exactly the same as cane sugar (it has lingering aspartame taste), it’s okay—and it’s natural.

 The pumpkin pie I made is a close take on the Silver Palate Cook Book recipe, with the exception of whole milk instead of half-and-half and cream, and stevia instead of cane sugar.